Last updated: 4/23/2025

 Notably, for individuals born to a parent with NF1 (meeting diagnostic criteria above), only one of the above criteria must also be met to reach the diagnosis of NF1.

-Symptoms of NF1 usually begin during childhood, and a definite diagnosis can often be made by three years of age or younger, depending on the circumstance.
+Symptoms of NF1 usually begin during childhood, and a definite diagnosis can often be made by three years of age or younger.
 The disorder is progressive across the lifetime.
-In some cases, NF1 symptoms have been described to worsen during puberty, pregnancy or when hormonal changes occur, though this correlation remains incompletely understood.
-The range and severity of NF1 symptoms varies greatly among affected individuals โ€“ even within the same family, and the rate of progression of this disorder is not predictable.
-However, a majority of patients (approximately 60%) are described as having a โ€œmildโ€ form of the condition.
+In some people, NF1 symptoms have been described to worsen during puberty, pregnancy or when hormonal changes occur, though this correlation remains incompletely understood or verified.
+The range and severity of NF1 symptoms varies greatly among affected individuals – even within the same family, and the rate of progression of this disorder is not predictable.

 Approximately 15% of people with NF1 develop brain tumors (gliomas), which most commonly develop during childhood.
-These frequently develop on in the visual structures of the brain (optic pathway gliomas) and may affect vision, cause premature onset of puberty (precocious puberty) or increased head size (macrocephaly).
-Additionally, a variety of other tumors may develop in patients with NF1, including gastrointestinal stromal tumors (GIST).
-In women with NF1, there is a 4 to 11-fold increased risk of developing breast cancer compared to the general population before age 50, though this risk is the highest between 30 and 40 years old.
+These frequently develop on in the visual structures of the brain (optic pathway gliomas) and may affect vision, cause premature onset of puberty including growth acceleration (precocious puberty) or increased head size (macrocephaly).
+Additionally, a variety of other tumors may develop in people with NF1, including gastrointestinal stromal tumors (GIST).
+In females with NF1, there is a 4 to 11-fold increased risk of developing breast cancer compared to the general population before age 50, though this risk is the highest between 30 and 40 years old.
 Further, even after diagnosis of breast cancer on one side, there is a high risk of developing a second breast cancer in the opposite (contralateral) breast.

 Orthopedic problems may develop with NF1, including curvature of the spine (scoliosis), abnormal cranial bone growth (sphenoid wing dysplasia) or a condition characterized by bowing and fracturing of weight-bearing long bones (pseudoarthrosis).
 Additionally, disorders of bone density (osteopenia and osteoporosis) are more common in people with NF1 than in the general population.
-The process by which these conditions develop is not fully understood, but has been associated with decreased activated vitamin D levels, increased parathyroid hormone levels, and increased markers of bone breakdown.
+The process by which these conditions develop is not fully understood but has been associated with decreased activated vitamin D levels, increased parathyroid hormone levels and increased markers of bone breakdown.
 People with NF1 tend to be below average in height, below average in muscle strength and above average in head size for age.

-Sexual development may be delayed or may occur early (precocious puberty) in individuals with NF1.
-(For more information on this disorder, choose โ€œprecocious pubertyโ€ as your search term in the Rare Disease Database.)
-In addition, over 50% of individuals with NF1 experience learning disabilities such as attention deficit hyperactivity disorder (ADHD).
+The timing of sexual development may be abnormal for patients with NF1.
+In some, it may be delayed, while in others it may occur early (precocious puberty), usually associated with a tumor in the brain (glioma) impacting gland function.
+In addition, over 50% of individuals with NF1 have learning disabilities such as attention-deficit/hyperactivity disorder (ADHD).
 Seizures may also occur.
 Other symptoms include headache, numbness and/or weakness.

 In the localized form of NF1, known as segmental neurofibromatosis, abnormal pigmentation and/or tumors may be limited to one area of the body, and there may be an overall milder manifestation of the disease.

+NFI is caused by disease-causing variants in the NF1 gene.
 The NF1 gene regulates (encodes for) the production of neurofibromin, a protein that functions to prevent the development of tumors (tumor suppressor).
-Mutations (pathogenic variants) in the NF1 gene lead to the production of a nonfunctional version of neurofibromin or decreased expression of neurofibromin, thereby dysregulating cellular growth and division.
-Whereas there are two functional copies of every gene in the human body, and only one copy of the NF1 gene is mutated in all tissues due to its autosomal dominant nature, a second mutation event is necessary in a given cell to completely lose neurofibrominโ€™s tumor suppressor activity and cause a tumor in that region.
+Disease-causing (pathogenic) variants in the NF1 gene lead to the production of a nonfunctional version of neurofibromin or decreased expression of neurofibromin, thereby dysregulating cellular growth and division.

 Many different pathogenic variants of the NF1 gene have been identified in individuals with the disorder.
-In general, there is little correlation between a particular pathogenic variant and particular disease manifestations or severity, as evidenced by the wide disease variation within families that have the same NF1 gene change.
+In general, there is little correlation between a particular variant and particular disease manifestations or severity, as evidenced by the wide disease variation within families that have the same NF1 gene change.
 It is hypothesized that disease variability relates to variability in other genes (modifier genes) and to environmental factors.

 NF1 is a rare disorder that affects males and females in equal numbers.
 NF1 affects all races and ethnic groups equally and is estimated to occur in 1 in 2,500 to 3,000 births.

 The diagnosis of NF1 is usually made during the first decade of life, based on characteristic skin freckling, cafe-au-lait spots, optic glioma and/or pseudoarthrosis.
-NF1 should be suspected if any one of the criteria are present and diagnosed if the following are met:
+NF1 should be suspected if any one of the criteria are present and diagnosed if the following are met.

-โ€ข For an individual who does not have a parent diagnosed with NF1, two or more of the items listed below are required for a diagnosis of NF1.
-For individuals born to a parent with NF1, only one finding in the below list is required to meet diagnostic criteria for NF1
+For an individual who does not have a parent diagnosed with NF1, two or more of the items listed below are required for a diagnosis of NF1.
+For individuals born to a parent with NF1, only one finding in the list below is required to meet diagnostic criteria for NF1.

 Diagnosis of NF1 is usually based on clinical findings, although increasingly genetic testing is used to support the evaluation and/or for family planning purposes.
-Some of the skin findings (i.e., cafรฉ-au-lait spots) are not always easily visible and may require use of an ultraviolet light (Woodโ€™s lamp) to identify.
+Some of the skin findings (i.e., café-au-lait spots) are not always easily visible and may require use of an ultraviolet light (Wood’s lamp) to identify.

 Treatment